 African horse sickness

-The African horse sickness virus is labile to low pH-values and is rapidly destroyed by temperatures of 50-60 °C, by sunlight and by putrefaction.
+The African horse sickness virus is unstable to low pH values and is rapidly destroyed by temperatures of 50-60 °C, sunlight and putrefaction.

-In general, African horse sickness is characterised by fever, oedematous swelling of the head, pulmonary oedema, haemorrhage in internal organs and exudation into the body cavities.
-This is caused by viral replication in the endothelial cells and consequent increased permeability of the capillary and vascular walls.
-Four courses of African horse sickness are distinguished:
+African horse sickness is generally characterised by fever, oedematous swellings in the head area, pulmonary oedema, bleeding in internal organs and exudation into the body cavities.
+This is caused by virus replication in endothelial cells and the resulting increased permeability of the capillary and vascular walls.

-- Peracute pulmonary course: incubation period 2-5 days, high fever (40-41 °C), increased respiratory rate, distended nostrils, muscle tremors, staggering, dyspnoea, sweating and coughing.
-95 % lethality, death usually occurs within a few hours after the first clinical manifestations.
+- Peracute pulmonary form: incubation period 2-5 days, high fever (40-41 °C), increased respiratory rate, distended nostrils, muscle tremors, swaying, dyspnoea, sweating and coughing.
+Mortality 95 %, death usually occurs within a few hours of the first clinical symptoms

-- Subacute cardiac course: fever for 3-6 days and edema of the head, neck, chest, and limbs.
+- Subacute cardiac form: fever for 3-6 days and oedema in the head, neck, chest and limbs.
 Foamy discharge from the nostrils, petechiae on the conjunctiva, muscle weakness, colic symptoms.
-Lethality up to 50
+Lethality up to 50 %

-- Acute mixed course: a mixture of symptoms of the two forms mentioned, subclinical cardiac form followed by acute dyspnoea.
-Most frequent form, death by heart failure after approx. 1 week in 70-80 % of cases.
+- Acute mixed form: a mixture of the symptoms of the two forms mentioned, subclinical cardiac form followed by acute dyspnoea.
+Most common form, death from heart failure after approx. 1 week in 70-80 % of cases

-- Abortive course ("horse sickness fever"): mild course, incubation period 5-14 days, intermittent mild fever for 5-8 days.
-Complete recovery, occurrence mostly in less susceptible animals (donkeys) or vaccinated animals.
+- Abortive form ("horse sickness fever"): mild form, incubation period 5-14 days, intermittent mild fever over 5-8 days.
+Complete recovery, usually occurs in less susceptible animals (donkeys) or vaccinated animals.

 Diagnostic